comethrusws/breadit/README.md

 # 🥖 Breadit

 I use reddit alot, so i tried making this webapp.
-"Breadit" is a Reddit-like app for making communities (subreadits), posts and interacting with users in realtime, in additions to authentications. this is built using NExt.js, Supabase, Prisma, Tailwind, shadCN and Kinde(auth part)
+"Breadit" is a Reddit-like app for making communities (subreadits), posts and interacting with users in realtime, in additions to authentications. this is built using NExt.js, Supabase, Prisma, Tailwind, shadcn and Kinde(auth part)

 ## 🌟 What's Inside?